DavidWells/netlify-functions-workshop/_instructor/use-cases/13-returning-dynamic-images/README.md

 6. Invoke the function to ensure it's working properly

-    Visit your site and the URL https://your-site-url.netlify.com/.netlify/functions/redirect
+    Visit your site and the URL https://your-site-url.netlify.com/.netlify/functions/return-image?fileURL={IMAGE URL HERE}

-    It should redirect you to a new location.
+    It should return a binary of your image
 <!-- AUTO-GENERATED-CONTENT:END -->

 <!-- SCROLL UP FOR STEPS -->